JorgeMartinezPizarro/challenge/README.md

 Currently it **requires** `node` version `18.17.0` and `npm` version `10.8.2`

-Just see the live version https://ideniox.com:31415
+Just see the secured live version [Live DEMO](https://dev.ideniox.com)

 To run the productive version with node and npm installed